cristiancristea00/curriculum-vitae/README.md

 # Education

-## Faculty of Electronics, Telecommunications and Information Technology – University of Science and Technology POLITEHNICA Bucharest
+## Faculty of Electronics, Telecommunications and Information Technology — National University of Science and Technology POLITEHNICA Bucharest

 *M.Sc. in Advanced Computing in Embedded Systems*